How to Manage Your RSUs

 Yes!
 The toughest part is managing your emotional connection to the stock.
 Once you’re committed, all you need to do is sell your current RSUs as they vest, and your older RSUs according to the tax-wise method described above.

-To learn more about RSU management and how to recalibrate your financial autopilot settings, click the button below to schedule your free consultation.
+To learn more about RSU management and how to recalibrate your financial autopilot settings, click below to schedule your free consultation.